brlin-tw/simplescreenrecorder-snap/snap/README.md

 -->
 <img src='gui/simplescreenrecorder.png' title='Icon of SimpleScreenRecorder' alt='Icon of SimpleScreenRecorder' />

-**This is the unofficial snap for SimpleScreenRecorder**, *"A screen recorder for Linux"*.
+**This is the unofficial snap for SimpleScreenRecorder**, *"A feature-rich screen recorder"*.
 It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 [![Build Status Badge of the `simplescreenrecorder-brlin` Snap](https://build.snapcraft.io/badge/Lin-Buo-Ren/simplescreenrecorder-snap.svg "Build Status ofsimplescreenrecorder-brlin` snap")](https://build.snapcraft.io/user/Lin-Buo-Ren/simplescreenrecorder-snap)